yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/gin.md

 ### DELETE, INSERT, UPDATE

 Writes are fully supported.
-However, note that UPDATEs may be expensive since they are currently implemented as DELETE + INSERT.
+Note that UPDATEs may be expensive since they are currently implemented as DELETE + INSERT.

 ### SELECT